 We may choose to use other service providers in future.
 If we change our service providers then we will update the details on this page so you can always return to this page to see where your data is being stored.

-Your email list data is stored by MailChip–see contact information below.
+Your emails are stored by Google –see contact information below.

 Kickstarter data is stored on Kickstarter.com

-Your website data is stored on SquareSpace and Google –see contact information below.
+Your game analytics data is stored by Google –see contact information below.

 Only Molasses Flood personnel, contractors, and service providers (listed above) will have access to your data, and only for the purposes listed in this policy.
 We do not sell or otherwise distribute your data to anyone else.